Salem/Pisot Numbers in the Weyl Spectrum: Birational maps on

 \subsection{Orbit Data}

 Suppose $f \in \bptwo$ is given by homogeneous polynomials $f_1,f_2$ and $f_3$ of the same degree $d$ without a non-constant common factor.
-Then we have exceptional locus $\mathcal{E}(f)$ is given by the zero set of $\det Df$.
-Let $C_1, \dots, C_m$ be the degree $c_i$ irreducible components of $E(f)$ counted with multiplicity By counting the degree, we see that $\sum d_i = 3 (d-1)$.
-Also, there is an indeterminacy locus
+The exceptional locus $\mathcal{E}(f)$ is given by the zero set of the determinant of the Jacobian matrix $J_f$.